ICE FISHING BASICS

 ICE FISHING EQUIPMENT

 It is not all that expensive to get started fishing during the winter ( but you can get expensive if you wish).
-When you decide how much of your time will be spent fishing then go from there.
+When you decide how much of your time will be spend fishing, then go from there.

 For the weekend ice fishing angler, I would suggest a standard ice fishing rod, which can be purchased at any sporting goods store.
 The rod is seldom more than a fiberglass rod about two feet long with two line guides and a small take up reel.
 The line can be from 2 to 6 pound test mono-filament.
 Bobbers are a handy thing for ice fishing so keep a couple in your pack.
 You will also need a variety of lures, hooks, sinkers, swivels and other basic fishing tackle.
 Also have a chisel, ice spud or ice auger for your ice fishing holes.
 A handy Tackle Box and other Fishing Tackle Storage accessories are available.
 Check with your local bait store before you leave.
 There you may pick up any live bait needed for the species and lake you intend to fish.